1. Specialisation Objectives

 The department provides teaching and conducts research on strategic perspectives in the areas of management, technology, organisations, decision-making and value creation, on a national as well as global scale.
-The department consists of about 25 faculty members, including 11 professors and 12 associate professors.
+The department consists of approximately 50 faculty members.

 It is a research-oriented department that aims at producing research that makes a difference, both for the for businesses and organisations that use the knowledge and for the academic community.
 The department has a strong track record of publications in top journals.
 A list of recent publications are available on the Deparment's website.

 3. Areas of Research

 - Business strategy; especially models for value creation

 - Corporate strategy; e.g. mergers and acquisitions